cisagov/Malcolm/README.md

 user@host:~$ cd Malcolm/
 ```

 Next, run the `install.py` script to configure your system.
 Replace `user` in this example with your local account username, and follow the prompts.
 Most questions have an acceptable default you can accept by pressing the `Enter` key.
+Depending on whether you are installing Malcolm from the release tarball or inside of a git working copy, the questions below will be slightly different, but for the most part are the same.
 ```
-user@host:~/Malcolm$ sudo python3 scripts/install.py
+user@host:~/Downloads$ sudo python3 install.py
 Installing required packages: ['apache2-utils', 'make', 'openssl']

 "docker info" failed, attempt to install Docker?
 (Y/n): y